-Today my wife and I celebrate our seventh wedding anniversary!
-In honor of this event, I figured I would dedicate today’s post to my wife and my marriage.
+This summer my wife and I celebrate our seventh wedding anniversary!
+In honor of this event, I figured I would dedicate a post to our marriage.
 I also want to highlight the positive effects the sacrament of marriage has on society and why I believe the sacrament of matrimony is vital to a salubrious society.
 Along with our own marriage celebration, I want to personally recognize my cousin’s testament to the married life.
 He got married to his bride this past weekend.
 I present 4 reasons why the sacrament instituted by God is necessary for a healthy society.

 1. Unity in Diversity: The four marks [i.e. defining characteristics] of the Catholic Church according to the Nicene Creed is that it is one, holy, catholic, and apostolic.
 Each of those traits are found within the sacrament of marriage as well.
 I will highlight the qualities of the oneness [unity] and catholic [universality] within this sacrament.
 Men and women are different.
 Differences are not bad.
 True equality is not to reduce men and women to be the same in every single aspect of life.
 Rather, true equality is in reference to equality of respect and dignity for how spouses treat each other.
 From my own personal experiences, I look to my parent’s marriage as an example of unity found within a diverse relationship.
 My mother and father come from completely different backgrounds.
 My dad’s family lacks divorce and has long life spans.
 On the contrary, my mom’s family exhibited more turmoil as her dad passed away when she was only 12 years old and her sibling relationships are splintered.
 Men and women communicate differently.
 By embracing such diversity a unity may be found.